bpkcl630/iPScCloneIdentification/README.md

-# iPSc Recognition Algorithm
+# iPSc Recognition

-This algorithm uses a UNet model to identify IPS cells from raw images, and then calculates corresponding mechanical coordinates for subsequent experiments.
+This demo uses a UNet model to identify IPS cells from raw images, and then calculates corresponding mechanical coordinates for subsequent experiments.

 ## System Requirements
 This program is supported for windows and Linux.
 The program has been tested on the following systems: